railken/eloquent-mapper/README.md

 The second is used primarly for filtering, as the library need to know which fields are valid and which are not.

-These methods are invoked only when you call the command 'artisan mapper:generate' (see below) and the result will be cached in a file placed in `bootstrap/cache/map.php`.
+These methods are invoked only when you call the command `artisan mapper:generate` (see below) and the result will be cached in a file placed in `bootstrap/cache/map.php`.

-This means you can perform whatever logic you want to retrieve all models (e.g. scanning files etc...) so don't worry about caching.
+This means you can perform whatever logic you want to retrieve all models (e.g. scanning files), so don't worry about caching.

-Now it's time to register this class
+Now it's time to register this class in any provider.

 `app/Providers/AppServiceProvider.php`